Differentially Private Zeroth-Order Methods for Scalable Large Language Model Finetuning: Introduction

-Third, we conduct extensive empirical evaluations to corroborate the superiority of our proposed DP Zeroth-order methods for LLM finetuning.
-We utilize four different open-source LLMs, including masked language model (Roberta-large), autoregressive language model (OPT-2.7B), LLaMA-7B (to be completed) and GPT-NEO-1.3B (to be completed) for downstream tasks such as sentiment classification, natural language inference, and topic classification (including datasets like SST-2, SST-5, SNLI, MNLI and TREC).
+Third, we conduct extensive empirical evaluations to corroborate the superiority of our proposed DP zeroth-order methods for LLM fine-tuning.
+We utilize four different open-source LLMs, including masked language model (RoBERTa-large) and autoregressive language model (OPT-1.3b, OPT-2.7b) for downstream tasks such as sentiment classification, natural language inference, topic classification (including datasets like SST-2, SST-5, SNLI, MNLI, and TREC), question answering (SQuAD), translation (Europarl) and summarization (XSum and CNN/DM).
 Our method exhibits strong scalability and performs well across all models and datasets.
-Our method has enhanced the model's performance greatly (about 4.2\% on TREC when $\epsilon=8$) compared to existing solutions.
+Our method has enhanced the model's performance greatly (improves $4.5\%$ on SST-5, $5.5\%$ on MNLI with RoBERTa-Large and 9.2\% on CB, 3.9\% on BoolQ with OPT-2.7b when $\epsilon=4$) compared with existing differentially private zeroth-order fine-tuning method.
+Similar results can be observed in the tasks of question-answering, translation and summarization tasks.

-Our main contributions can be summarized as follows: \begin{itemize} \item We are the first to conduct a comprehensive investigation of DP LLM fine-tuning from a zeroth-order perspective. \item We introduce two novel stagewise DP Zeroth-order methods and provide a comprehensive theoretical analysis of privacy and convergence for both of them. \item We extensively experiment with our methods, providing empirical evidence of their scalability and utility. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize} \item We are the first to conduct a comprehensive investigation of DP LLM fine-tuning from a zeroth-order perspective. \item We propose two novel stagewise DP zeroth-order algorithms DP-ZOSO and DP-ZOPO.
+DP-ZOSO optimizes the model stagewise on all dimensions while DP-ZOPO utilizes the pruning mask to guide the model towards updating in more important directions.
+We provide a comprehensive theoretical analysis of privacy and convergence for both of them.
+DP-ZOPO reduces the total complexity of DP-ZOSO by a factor of $1/r$ theoretically. \item We extensively experiment with our methods, providing empirical evidence of their scalability and utility.
+DP-ZOPO outperforms parameter-efficient method (DP prefix tuning) by 10.9\% on MNLI and 7.6\% on TREC when $\epsilon=4$ with RoBERTa-large.
+DP-ZOPO also outperforms DPZero by 5.5\% on MNLI and 4.4\% on TREC when $\epsilon=4$ with RoBERTa-large (see Figure \ref{fig1}).
+More results pertaining to a broader range of tasks are presented in Section \ref{sec generation task}. \end{itemize} In sum, we are the only work providing both theoretical and empirical studies among all concurrent works, offering more involved theoretical analysis and more comprehensive empirical analysis.
+Therefore, we believe our work offers distinct and significant contributions to both fields of DP LLM fine-tuning and DP zeroth-order methods, compared to these concurrent works.